gregyjames/OctaneDownloader/README.md

 # OctaneDownloader
-A high Performance C# file downloader
+A high Performance C# file downloader.
+That splits files into different parts and downloads each part asyncrounously.
+Made as a replacement to microsofts WebClient.